csula/cs590-fall-2015/README.md

 ## Announcements

+**12/30/2015**

+For those of you who found the SPA application to be painful, I would encourage you to take a look at a [simple trivia game example](src/trivia).
+It should give you enough inspiration to build an SPA application without too much of an issue.
+Note that although SPA is optional, you can always expand your learning horizon by looking at [reagant](https://reagent-project.github.io/) as an additional option for reactive single page application.
+Ultimately as an architect, you'd need to decide what works best.

 **12/29/2015**

 All after discussion with some students online, I am going to relax the third assignment and remove the SPA requirement.
 You are welcome to implement the solution as you see fit without the SPA requirement.